Social Impact and Material ESG Issues

 • Properly disclose information on the financial implications of climate-related risks based on the TCFD recommendations

-• Reform processes through the use of information and communications technology (ICT) and create corporate value
+• Reform business processes and create corporate value through the use of information and communications technology (ICT)

 • Facilitate the achievement of Group governance through the use of safe and secure ICT